Rancy21/lost_found/README.md

 ### 🏠 **User Features**
 - **Account Management**: Secure user registration and login with encrypted passwords
 - **Password Recovery**: Forgot password functionality with email-based reset links
+- **Profile Management**: View your profile and update full name and password (email cannot be changed)
 - **Post Creation**: Create detailed posts for lost or found items with images and location data
 - **Search & Filter**: Advanced search functionality with type and status filters
 - **Real-time Messaging**: Direct communication between users about specific items